drakkan/sftpgo/docs/rest-api.md

 REST API are protected using JSON Web Tokens (JWT) authentication and can be exposed over HTTPS.
 You can also configure client certificate authentication in addition to JWT.

-The default credentials are:

-- username: `admin`
-- password: `password`

 You can get a JWT token using the `/api/v2/token` endpoint, you need to authenticate using HTTP Basic authentication and the credentials of an active administrator.
 Here is a sample response:

 ```json